-INSURANCE-RELATED COST SUMMARY:
+Insurance-Related Cost Summary:

-We chose to utilize the pharmacy website, GoodRx, as a source for our cost data.
-This website offers a comprehensive overview of medication pricing dependent on pharmacy, insurance plan, and location.
+We chose to utilize the pharmacy websites, GoodRx and Blink, as the sources for our cost data.
+This websites offer a comprehensive overview of medication pricing by pharmacy, insurance plan, and location.
 The reported deductible for uninsured patients fell between $410.00 and $498.00, so we chose to represent a median value for this group.
 Due to the wide range of potential out-of-pocket costs for those with partial coverage, we chose to simply report that costs may vary widely.
 Finally, after browsing potential costs for various private plans, we chose a median range of $39.00-$45.00 for those with good coverage.

-EVIDENCE FOR THE INCLUSION OF COST INFORMATION IN THIS DECISION AID:
+Evidence for the Inclusion of Cost in a Patient Decision Making

-Cost is of central importance to this patient decision aid (PtDA).
-The primary benefits of the ARNI fall in to traditional categories—it offers patients better morbidity and mortality outcomes1.
-However, ACE Inhibitors, ARBs, and the ARNI have very similar methods of delivery, timing of delivery, and side-effect profiles; the major discernable difference is cost.
+Cost is of central importance to this PtDA.
+The primary benefits of the ARNI derive from improve patient outcomes: it offers patients lower morbidity and mortality.
+Meanwhile, ARNI has very similar methods of delivery, timing of delivery, and side-effect profiles to ACEI and ARB; the major discernable difference is cost.
 Furthermore, there is significant evidence that patients are interested in obtaining cost information about their medications4-6.
 In a recent survey asking patients to identify key characteristics of high-value health care, a plurality (45%) chose “My Out-of-Pocket Costs Are Affordable,” whereas only 32% chose “My Health Improves.”
-Given the chance to select the five most important value characteristics, 90% of patients chose combinations different from any combination chosen by physicians; in general, cost and service were far more important in determining value for patients than for physiciansA study of 110 patient-provider dyads at three large internal general medicine practices found that 63% of patients surveyed were interested in treatment cost information, and wanted to discuss cost with their physician6.
+Given the chance to select the five most important value characteristics, 90% of patients chose combinations different from any combination chosen by physicians; in general, cost and service were far more important in determining value for patients than for physicians.
+A study of 110 patient-provider dyads at three large internal general medicine practices found that 63% of patients surveyed were interested in treatment cost information, and wanted to discuss cost with their physician6.
 While the majority of physicians reported being aware of these desires, only 15% of patients and 35% of physicians had ever actually discussed cost7.
 Another study of 5,085 patients from the longitudinal Translating Research Into Action for Diabetes Study found that two-thirds of the patients interviewed were interested in discussing trade-off strategies around their medications: 38% of these patients indicated they’d be interested in discussing lower-cost drugs with a higher chance of adverse effects4.
 However, of the patients who expressed interest in cost trade-offs, only 19% reported actually discussing medication cost with their provider7.
-This gap between desired outcomes and actual outcomes highlights both the importance of cost information to patients, as well as the frequency with which this need goes unmet.

-It is not just a matter of patient preference, however: access to straight-forward comparative cost information has also been found to help patients make higher-quality healthcare decisions8.
-Taken together, both the desire for cost information and higher-quality healthcare decisions made by patients with access to comparative cost information suggests that cost is, in fact, a crucial factor for patients when assessing decisional values-concordance.
-The very nature of a PtDA is to provide unbiased information that allows the patient to make a truly informed and values-concordant decision; we therefor argue that inclusion of cost information in a PtDA is not only reasonable, it meets a vital and frequently unmet patient need.
+Access to straight-forward comparative cost information has also been found to help patients make higher-quality healthcare decisions8.
+Taken together, both the desire for cost information and higher-quality healthcare decisions made by patients with access to comparative cost information suggests that cost is, in fact, a crucial component of most medical shared decision making.

 SECTION II: MATERIALS USED TO ELICIT FEEDBACK FOR THE DECISION AID

 SEMI-STRUCTURED PATIENT INTERVIEW GUIDE:

+We interviewed patients using the following semi-structured interview guide (below italics).
+A similar guide appropriate to healthcare providers was also designed and followed: